JabRef/jabref/docs/code-howtos.md

 to the test class.
 A temporary file is now created by `File tempFile = testFolder.newFile("file.txt");`.
 Using this pattern automatically ensures that the test folder is deleted after the tests are run.
 See the [blog of Gary Gregory](https://garygregory.wordpress.com/2010/01/20/junit-tip-use-rules-to-manage-temporary-files-and-folders/) for more details.

 ### Loading Files from Resources:
-Sometimes it is necessary to load a specific resource as files:
+Sometimes it is necessary to load a specific resource as a File:
 ```` java
 AuxCommandLineTest.class.getResource("paper.aux");
 ````